Secondary School Bathroom and Water Project – Tanzania

 The main source of income for the community is through small businesses and agriculture; many small farms are terraced along the mountainsides.
 The people in the area are friendly and always willing to help.
 “Karibu,” meaning “welcome,” is the common greeting and is regularly heard.

-Due to age and condition of the current facilities, and the ever-increasing class sizes the toilets no longer adequately serve students.
-The lack of water supply and physical deterioration of the facilities are major concerns.
+Due to the age and condition of the current facilities, and the ever-increasing class sizes the toilets no longer adequately serve students.
+The lack of water supply and the physical deterioration of the facilities are major concerns.
 The nearest source of water is 1/4 mile from the toilet.
-A large incoming class of 247 Form I students, and the projected trend of large incoming class sizes has placed additional strain on the current facility.
+A large incoming class of 247 Form I students, and the projected trend of large incoming class sizes have placed additional strain on the current facility.

-Some of the issues that students mention during discussions are urinary tract infections, odor, privacy, safety and lack of handwashing stations.
+Some of the issues that students mention during discussions are urinary tract infections, odor, privacy, safety, and lack of handwashing stations.
 In one small discussion group of 4 Form III girls, 16 to 17 years old, all had at least a urinary tract infection in the past and one had three occurrences of such a problem.
 Health, sanitation, and privacy for the girls are major concerns.

 New toilet facilities will be constructed on the school grounds, near the classrooms.
 A tank, piping, and handwashing facilities will be added.